deweydbb/ASCII_ART/README.md

     .
     [Nth char][width * height 1's and 0s]\n

-There is a special case for the character ' ' (space).
-Because white space is usually used as a delimiter, I used the equal sign to represent the space character because I am lazy.
 The current font used in the project is Consolas Regular simply because it is the default font for windows notepad.